Azerbaijan–Poland relations

 Foreign relations exist between Azerbaijan and Poland.
 The embassy of Poland opened in Azerbaijan on August 23, 2001, and the Azerbaijani Embassy in Poland on August 30, 2004.
 Both countries are full members of the Council of Europe and the Organization for Security and Co-operation in Europe (OSCE).

-At present over a thousand of self-identified Poles in Azerbaijan.
+At present there are over a thousand self-identified Poles in Azerbaijan.

 Historical relations

+It is known from the ancient documents related to the historical relations between Azerbaijan and Poland that for the first time in 1472, during the Aq Qoyunlu, which was the State of Azerbaijan, and the Jagiellonian dynasty of Poland, diplomatic missions were exchanged between the two countries.
+So, in 1472, a diplomatic mission was sent to Poland by Aggoyunlu.
+Taking this into account, 2012 marks the 540th anniversary of the beginning of diplomatic relations between Azerbaijan and Poland.

 Polish Ledinski and Azerbaijani Alimardan Topchubashov founded a special group together in the Duma to struggle for the autonomy of Poland and Azerbaijan.
 When Mammed Amin Rasulzade founded Azerbaijan Democratic Republic in 1918, which was the first secular and democratic republic in the Muslim world, the first chief of staff of the national army became Polish general Maciej Sulkiewicz.
 It is also notable that Rasulzade went to Poland in 1938 and he met his second wife Wanda who was a niece of Polish statesman Józef Piłsudski.
 During the Katyn massacre, Hamid Mahammadzadeh, an ethnic Azeri member of the Polish Officer Corps, was among 22,000 Polish nationals shot down by the NKVD, the Soviet secret police, in 1940.

 Recent political relations

-Poland recognized Azerbaijan's independence on December 27, 1991.
-Though intensive diplomatic contacts developed only few years later when Heydar Aliyev visited Poland in August 1997 and then Polish President Aleksander Kwaśniewski visited to Azerbaijan in October 1999.
-Poland backed Azerbaijan for membership in both the Council of Europe and the World Trade Organization and declared its interest in participating in various energy projects.
-Poland supports Azerbaijan's bid to join the European Union and NATO. and through the Nagorno-Karabakh conflict against Armenia, Poland supported Azerbaijan although it is sporadic due to later recognition of Armenian genocide by Poland in which Azerbaijan protested against.
-Poland is able to have a friendly relations with Armenia, but close relations with Azerbaijan and Polish Government's recent decision for its citizens to ask permission from Azerbaijan before visiting the Nagorno-Karabakh region resulted in the Polish government's decision being described as "anti-Armenian" by Armenian nationalist groups and youth organizations.
+Poland recognized Azerbaijan’s independence on December 27, 1991.
+They backed Azerbaijan for membership in both the Council of Europe and the World Trade Organization and declared its interest in participating in various energy projects.
+Poland supports Azerbaijan's bid to join the European Union and NATO.
+Poland supported Azerbaijan although it is now sporadic due to Poland’s recognition of Armenian genocide in which Azerbaijan protested against.
+Poland has culturally had friendly relations with Armenia for centuries.
+Moreover, new close relations with Azerbaijan and Polish Government's recent decision for its citizens to ask permission from Azerbaijan before visiting the Republic of Artsakh, resulted in the Polish government's decision being described as "anti-Armenian" by Armenian nationalist groups and youth organizations.

 Poland's then President Lech Kaczyński visited Azerbaijan in 2007, and on February 26, 2008 President of Azerbaijan Ilham Aliyev paid a visit to Poland.
 A joint statement of both was signed during the visit.
-The statement noted that Poland supports the peaceful settlement of the conflict in the frames of sovereignty, territorial integrity and inviolability of borders, and in the framework of the Charter of the United Nations.
-Kaczyński was decorated with Order of Heydar Aliyev for his special services in the development of the relations at his fifth visit.
+Poland has recognized the Armenian genocide.

+Following the restoration of independence, several agreements between Armenia and Poland were signed, including a cultural cooperation agreement in 2000, a defense cooperation agreement in 2004, and an economic cooperation agreement in 2010.